We've outlined three phases of testing below with best practices for each step.

-Make sure that your CMS delivers your tags with the correct ad units, key-values, and sizes by generating tags on a sample page.
+Make sure you deliver tags with the correct ad units, key-values, and sizes by generating tags on a sample page.

 - Suggested ad units: Keep an eye on suggested ad units.
 These ad units show up when the ad server receives at least 10 requests for an undefined ad unit within a seven-day period.
 If you're seeing unexpected ad units, there might be a problem with how your CMS delivers tags.

 Run tests on all of the different layouts of your various web properties, including those that have been optimized for mobile devices, to make sure that tags are interacting with the pages as expected.

 - Chrome DevTools: Use Chrome DevTools or Firebug to observe the timeline and make sure that Ad Manager tags and requests aren't causing latency or other issues.
 Monitor how Ad Manager tags render on your pages and how they interact with your site.

 - Google publisher console: Use the Google publisher console to test tag performance and debug errors.

 Keep track of Ad Manager trafficking features you use

 Include in your test plan the expected results of Ad Manager features such as frequency caps, ad exclusion labels, and so forth.

 You can use targeting in line items to respond to specific tags.
 Make sure the creatives associated with these line items deliver to your pages.
 You can preview a creative on your site directly from Ad Manager.
 It's also good to test creatives in your testing environment.

 - Third-party creatives: Ensure that third-party creatives render correctly and that impressions and clicks are counted.
 Test every type of third-party creative that you plan to use, as each uses its own technology.